lalitshankarchowdhury/AudioMixer/README.md

-# audio-editor
+# audio-mixer
-An audio editor I am developing.
+An audio mixer I am developing.

 Currently it can only play tracks (a track is a group of clips).